tangfy97/tangfy97.github.io/pages/about.md

 ### Bridging Disciplines in the Industry

 While I've pivoted towards the software industry, my love for research, new ideas, and innovation remains steadfast.
-I find immense value in applying my interdisciplinary knowledge—spanning AI, software engineering, and privacy research—to real-world applications.
+I find immense value in applying my interdisciplinary knowledge-spanning AI, software engineering, and privacy research—to real-world applications.

 ### A Multicultural Lens